matthew-godin/Licode/README.md

 ### Frontend

 React web application.
+Deno Oak deploys that React application.

 ### Database

-I was thinking of using PostgreSQL instead of MySQL.
-It's the same thing but I think it's better these days for production applications.
+Postgres Database.
+Deno Nessie is used to modify the scheme of the database (aka migrations).
+Deno Postgres is used to read or write data to the database.

 ## Setup

 This setup assumes you clone the server repository in your home folder ($HOME or ~).

-<<<<<<< HEAD

 ### Install Postgres